unexpectedjs/unexpected/documentation/assertions/Promise/to-be-fulfilled-with.md

 ```

 The expected value will be matched against the value with
-[to satisfy](/assertions/any/to-satisfy/) semantics, so you can also pass a string,
+[to satisfy](/assertions/any/to-satisfy/) semantics, so you can pass any of the
-a regular expression, a function, or an object:
+values supported by `to satisfy`:

 ```javascript#async:true
 return expect(expect.promise.resolve('abc'), 'to be fulfilled with', /b/);